tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 # Configure VM watch

-### Customize VM Watch configuration

 VM watch signals can be categorized into two groups: Core and Optional <link to plugin page>.
 By default, only core group signals are enabled with default configurations <link to plugin page>.
 However, these default settings can be easily overwritten from the "vmWatchSettings" using either [ARM template](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/), [AZ CLI](https://learn.microsoft.com/en-us/cli/azure/) or [Powershell](https://learn.microsoft.com/en-us/powershell/).

 ### Accessing vmWatchSettings on Azure Virtual Machines

 > [!IMPORTANT]
 > The code segment is identical for both Windows and Linux except for the value of the parameter `<your extension name>` passed into the Extension name.
->
-> Please replace `<your extension name>` with "ApplicationHealthLinux" for Linux and "ApplicationHealthWindows" for Windows installations.
+Please replace `<your extension name>` with `ApplicationHealthLinux` for Linux and `ApplicationHealthWindows` for Windows installations.

 #### [ARM Template](#tab/ARM-template-1)
 1. Navigate back to the Overview Page on [Azure portal](https://portal.azure.com/) and click on the JSON view for the VM to find the code segment below.